A-bhiSheKumar/shop/README.md

 - **React Components**: I structured the user interface into reusable components to maintain a clean and modular codebase.
 Components such as `Header`, `ProductCard`, and `Footer` make the code more maintainable and organized.

-- **React Hooks**: To manage state and side-effects efficiently, I harnessed the power of React hooks like `useState`, `useEffect`, and `useContext`.
+- **React Hooks**: To manage state and side-effects efficiently, I harnessed the power of React hooks like `useState`.
 These hooks helped in maintaining component-level state and orchestrating data fetching and updates seamlessly.

 ## Learning Journey